AbhijayUpadhyay/videogame-sales-analysis/README.md

 - Upload the project files (e.g., main.ipynb, analysis.py, sql_queries.py, clean.py, etc.) to your JupyterLab workspace.
 - This can be done  by dragging and dropping the files into the file explorer in JupyterLab.

+#### Step 3: Run the Notebook
+- Execute main.ipynb Jupyter Notebook cell by cell and observe the results.

 ### Option 2: Set Up a Virtual Environment
 #### Step 1: Clone the repository